Tutez64/Wayvifan/README.md

 ## How to use it?

-1. The file can be found [here](Wayvifan.sh).
-Click on the download button on the top right.
+1. The file can be downloaded [here](https://github.com/Tutez64/Wayvifan/releases/latest).
-2. Now, open the file with your favorite text editor and configure it to your liking.
+2. Open the file with your favorite text editor and configure it to your liking.
 Explanations and present, and you only really need to modify a single line.
 3. Open a terminal and go to where the file is located.
 Alternatively, use your file browser to go where the file is and open a terminal from there
 4. Make the file executable with `chmod +x Wayvifan.sh`